 Please pack lightly and include only necessary items.
-You should be able to carry all your luggage significant distances on your own.
+You should be able to carry all your luggage on your own.
 Try to minimize both the number of bags and weight of your bag(s) since you will likely be acquiring more belongings while abroad.
 Usually only one carry-on is permitted on the plane: we recommend a small daypack, which will also be useful for short excursions when on the program.
-You will be able to leave larger luggage at your homestay when you go on excursions.